prestonharberts/bib/Bible/ezek29.md

 “Son of man, turn toward Pharaoh king of Egypt and prophesy against him and against all Egypt.
 ###### 3
 “Tell them, ‘This is what the Sovereign LORD says:
->  “ ‘Look, I am against you, Pharaoh king of Egypt,
+> “‘Look, I am against you, Pharaoh king of Egypt,
->  ‘ The great monster lying in the midst of its waterways,
+> ‘The great monster lying in the midst of its waterways,
->  ‘ Who has said, “My Nile is my own, I made it for myself.”
+> ‘Who has said, “My Nile is my own, I made it for myself.”
 ###### 4
->  ‘ I will put hooks in your jaws
+> ‘I will put hooks in your jaws
->  ‘ And stick the fish of your waterways to your scales.
+> ‘And stick the fish of your waterways to your scales.
->  ‘ I will haul you up from the midst of your waterways,
+> ‘I will haul you up from the midst of your waterways,
->  ‘ And all the fish of your waterways will stick to your scales.
+> ‘And all the fish of your waterways will stick to your scales.
 ###### 5
->  ‘ I will leave you in the wilderness,
+> ‘I will leave you in the wilderness,
->  ‘ You and all the fish of your waterways;
+> ‘You and all the fish of your waterways;
->  ‘ You will fall in the open field and will not be gathered up or collected.
+> ‘You will fall in the open field and will not be gathered up or collected.
->  ‘ I have given you as food to the beasts of the earth and the birds of the skies.
+> ‘I have given you as food to the beasts of the earth and the birds of the skies.
 ###### 6
->  ‘ Then all those living in Egypt will know that I am the LORD
+> ‘Then all those living in Egypt will know that I am the LORD
->  ‘ Because they were a reed staff for the house of Israel;
+> ‘Because they were a reed staff for the house of Israel;
 ###### 7
->  ‘ When they grasped you with their hand, you broke and tore their shoulders,
+> ‘When they grasped you with their hand, you broke and tore their shoulders,
->  ‘ And when they leaned on you, you splintered and caused their legs to be unsteady.
+> ‘And when they leaned on you, you splintered and caused their legs to be unsteady.
 ###### ¶ 8
 “‘Therefore, this is what the Sovereign LORD says: Look, I am about to bring a sword against you, and I will kill every person and every animal.
 ###### 9